19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) section 112 of the Administration of Muslim Law Act (Cap.
 3), if the member is a Muslim at the time of his death.

-(3) Notwithstanding sections 15(5) and 20(1) and (1A), if any person nominated under subsection (1) (not being a widow of the deceased member) is below the age of 18 years at the time of payment of the amount payable out of the Fund, any portion of that amount which the nominated person would have received by payment to the nominated person shall similarly be paid to the Public Trustee for the benefit of the nominated person.
+(3) Notwithstanding sections 15(5) and 20(1) and (1A), any portion of the amount payable on a member’s death out of the Fund which a person nominated under subsection (1) would have received by payment to that person shall be paid to the Public Trustee for the benefit of that person —

+(a) in any case where that person is nominated to receive that portion in accordance with subsection (1)(a)(i) or (ii), if that person (not being a widow of the deceased member) is below the age of 18 years at the time of payment of that portion; or

+(b) in any case where that person is nominated to receive that portion in accordance with subsection (1)(a)(iii), if —

+(i) that person (not being a widow of the deceased member) is below the age of 18 years at the time of payment of that portion; and

+(ii) that portion does not exceed such amount as the Minister may determine under subsection (1)(a)(iii)(C).

+[Act 20 of 2011 wef 06/02/2012]

 (4) The receipt of a person nominated under subsection (1) or of the Public Trustee shall be a discharge to the Board for the portion of the amount payable out of the Fund on the death of a member which is paid to the person or transferred to the person’s accounts in the Fund or which is paid to the Public Trustee under subsection (2) or (3), as the case may be.